AleksandDev/AleksandDev/README.md

 >
 >A student of ADS at Impacta Tecnologia
 >
->My favorite language is Java☕
+>My favorite programming language is Java☕
 >
 > A future Software Engineer